SmartCommunityHealth/cm-webmap/README.md

 ---

-This is a web mapping application written in react.js.
-It uses geoserver as the map server and postgis as the spatial database.
+A web mapping application written in react.js which includes a custom toolbar and Layertree.
+It uses Geoserver as the map server and Postgis as the spatial database.
 The functionality of the app includes the following:

-1. Ability to fetch layers from any WMS server, as long as you have the url.
+1. Fetching layers from any WMS server, as long as you have the url.
-2. Ability to fetch wfs layers from any WFS server as long as you have the url
-3. Ability to add vector layers from you local storage. (currently only supports GeoJSON, TopoJSON, KML and OSMXML).
-4. Ability to add vector layers through drag and drop onto the map canvas.
+2. Adding vector layers from your local storage. (currently only supports GeoJSON, TopoJSON, KML and OSMXML).
+Also supports adding via drag and drop onto the map canvas.
-5. Ability to change the layer drawing order by dragging layers up or down on the layer tree and changing layer visibility.
+3. Changing the layer drawing order by dragging layers up or down on the layer tree, changing layer visibility and varying the opacity.
-6. Ability to change the layer's style. (currently supports opacity and a simple implementation of thematic mapping).
+4. Importing shapefiles.
-7. Basic Openlayers controls including the following:
+5. Basic Openlayers controls including the following:
    a.
 Zooming in and out.
    b. switching to a fullscreen map
    c. selecting a single feature and selecting using a dragbox
-   e. drawing point, line and polygon features
+   e. drawing new point, line and polygon features
+   f. modifying features,
+   g. zooming to the full extent of the map

 ### Datasets: